-Letter of Intent due October 30, 2020: The letter of intent indicates you are interested in pursuing MESPA's MN SOE Process.
+Letter of Intent due October 28, 2023: The letter of intent indicates you are interested in pursuing MESPA's MN SOE Process.
 The letter of intent should also indicate whether you plan to take 1 or 2 years to complete the SOE process (though this may change later).
-View MN SOE Program Guidelines (includes sample letter of intent).
+View MN SOE Program Guidelines Click here to submit your letter of intent

 "It takes commitment and teamwork to honestly and thoroughly assess areas of strength and at the same time identify a plan for continual growth.
 The SOE process asks the entire school community – parents, students, staff, administration, and more – to reflect on and celebrate the collaborative work being done in school communities.
 Schools that receive validation have had important data-driven conversations about what a high-quality, modern learning experience should be for all students and have plans to make that learning experience a reality for many years to come.
 Honoring the important work of dedicated staff, eager students, and supportive communities is an essential component of becoming a School of Excellence."